Explore More About Bottle Construction

 Suggested extension activities:

-Math: Select one or more bottle construction stories to view: Building a Better Future, A Community Effort, or Building a Bottle School.
+Math: Select one or more bottle construction stories to view Building a Better Future, A Community Effort, or the Self e-book (links above).
 Then draw a blueprint for your own building made from eco-bricks.
 Include measurements for the height, length, and width of your structure, and calculate the total surface area of its walls.
 Next, find the measurements of one soda bottle (eco-brick).
 How many bottles would you need to build walls for the structure you designed?

-Foreign Language: Listen to the e-book Construyendo una Escuela a Base de Botellas.
+Foreign Language: Listen to the Spanish translation of the e-book Self (link above).
 Look up any words that are unfamiliar to you.
 Practice reading the text out loud in Spanish and paraphrase each page in English with a partner.
 Consider using the book as a model for writing your own story that gives instructions in Spanish about how to do something.

 Social Studies: Investigate your local trash collection system.
 Where does the trash and recycling go once it leaves your house or school building?
 How much funding does it take to operate each year?
 How much trash does the average household produce?
 Research these questions for a community in Guatemala or another area of the world.
 How do waste disposal issues compare to your community?
 Why do you think these similarities or differences exist?

 Geography.
 Research the geographic features of Guatemala.
-Create a map illustrating major geographic features, large cities, and the regions featured in Building a Better Future, A Community Effort, and Building a Bottle School.
+Create a map illustrating major geographic features, large cities, and the regions featured in Building a Better Future, A Community Effort, and Self (links above).
 How do you think a community's location might relate to waste disposal issues?
 How do you think these issues differ from rural to urban communities?

 Frameworks & Standards